No one likes to go to the dentist. Frankly, it’s a hassle: you have to set up an appointment and endure the annoyance of the dentist’s office.

 If you have a bite issue like underbite or a severe case of crowding or spacing, then you’re probably not a good candidate for any home alignment system—Smile Direct or otherwise.
 With Smile Direct specifically, we recommend that anyone with pre-existing dental issues proceed with caution.

-Since Smile Direct uses a mixed team of dentists and orthodontists, there is the risk that your case is handled by a slightly-less-qualified professional.
 Pre-existing issues like implants, wisdom teeth, and cavities complicate your treatment.
 If you have “textbook” teeth that just need a small adjustment, however, you’re probably okay.

 - ✔ Best Overall Value

 - ✔ Thousands of Positive Reviews